Frequently Asked Questions

 Q: What if a course on my degree plan is not available to take?

 A: Undergraduate students should contact an EPPS academic advisor to discuss their options.
-Graduate students should contact the graduate advisor for their program via e-mail to initiate the procedure to approve possible course substitutions.
+Masters students should contact the masters advisor for their program via e-mail to initiate the procedure to approve possible course substitutions.

 Any deviation from the degree plan must be approved prior to enrollment in a course.